SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: Introduction

 The rest of the paper is organized as follows.
-The next section introduces \ModelAcronym\ and how our implementation was applied to the 17 leaked password databases for password semantic analysis.
-Section~\ref{sec:PasswordCracking} describes \CrackerAcronym\ in detail and reports experimental results, and the last section concludes our work.
+The next section summarizes the content of past related studies and provides a detailed comparison with this paper.
+The third section introduces \ModelAcronym\ and how our implementation was applied to the 17 leaked password databases for password analysis.
+Section~\ref{sec:PasswordCracking} describes \CrackerAcronym\ in detail and reports experimental results.
+The fifth section provides an in-depth discussion of the experimental results presented in the previous section, summarizing the implications and guidance offered by our findings for both end users and researchers.
+Section~\ref{section:Ethics} includes the ethical statement of this paper, and the last section concludes our work.